• Skip to primary navigation

 • I omitted allspice from my recipe (Ottolenghi uses 1½ teaspoons).
 I tried it with and without and found the allspice too dominant.
 I prefer to let wonderful flavors of sumac and za'atar shine through.

-• The skin doesn't brown as much in the deeper pan but If you're set on crispy skin, simply turn on the broiler for the last few minutes of cooking time until the skin is crisp and brown to your liking.
+• The skin doesn't brown as much in the deeper pan but If you're set on crispy skin, simply turn on the broiler/grill for the last few minutes of cooking time until the skin is crisp and brown to your liking.

 Baking pan with 5 cooked chicken thighs topped with lemon, red onions, pine nuts and spices.